-Client services fall into one of two categories of expenditures:
+Client services fall into one of two broad service areas:

-- Estate and trust services are of a fiduciary nature with the greatest impact from the service on the management of individual client assets and is reflected in the total or high level of cost recovery. - Public services are regulatory in nature with the greatest impact from the service on monitoring or oversight and the limited or nil cost recovery reflects the public nature of these services.
+- Estate and trust services are fiduciary in nature with the greatest impact from the service on the management of individual client assets which is reflected in the total or high level of cost recovery. - Public services are regulatory in nature with the greatest impact from the service on monitoring or oversight and the limited or non existent cost recovery reflects the public nature of these services.